 What Are The Types of IT Support?

-The levels of IT support range from Level 0 support, where users themselves address the issues using FAQs and guides, to Level 4 support, where manufacturers handle warranties and product-specific problems.
+The types of IT support range from Level 0 support, where users themselves address the issues using FAQs and guides, to Level 4 support, where manufacturers handle warranties and product-specific problems.

 IT support is structured across different tiers to ensure efficiency and specialization.
 Lower levels focus on routine tasks, while higher levels address more advanced and complex issues.
 These support levels ensure that the appropriate team addresses each issue, from basic problems to complex, business-critical issues.